quantummaid/quantummaid-tutorials/basic-tutorial/BasicTutorial.md

 }
 ```
 It’s a very simple configuration, binding the `GreetingUseCase` to requests to `/hello`, which will then be answered with `"hello"`.

+**Explanation**: QuantumMaid consists of several sub-projects.
+HttpMaid is the sub-project concerned
+with everything related to the web.

 **Differences to other frameworks**:
 With QuantumMaid, there is no need to add JAX-RS annotations to your classes.
 Their usage drastically decreases application start-up time and